A Bayesian adaptive design for dual-agent phase I-II oncology trials integrating efficacy data across stages: Introduction

-The key idea is to exploit the value of efficacy data collected from different patient populations during the two stages, while avoiding too optimistic borrowing under the presence of completely different efficacy profiles.
-In general, Bayesian exchangeability-nonexchangeability models are recognised for its strength to improve inferences by incorporating relevant information from various sources \cite{neuenschwander2016use,neuenschwander2016robust}.
-In our specific application, the benefit of borrowing is expected to be the increase in the precision of the model estimates and reduction number of patients treated at sub-therapeutic dose combinations when there is a consistency between the efficacy profiles across stages whereas, for cases of data inconsistency, the stage I efficacy data needs to be discounted effectively.
+A robust Bayesian hierarchical model is fitted to allow combining the efficacy data across stages.
+The associated parameters are assumed to be either exchangeable or non-exchangeable.
+In our specific application, the benefit of borrowing is expected to lead to a precision improvement of the model parameter estimates and a reduction number of patients treated at sub-therapeutic dose combinations when there is a consistency between the efficacy profiles across stages.
+For cases of data inconsistency, the stage I efficacy data needs to be discounted effectively.

-The developed Bayesian model is illustrated by an application to a phase I-II trial of the combination of cisplatin and cabazitaxel in patients with advanced prostate cancer \cite{tighiouart2019two}.
-This phase I-II design was motivated by a previous phase I trial published by Lockhart et al. (2014) \cite{lockhart2014phase} in patients with advanced solid tumors, where the combinations of cisplatin/cabazitaxel 15/75 $mg/m^2$, 20/75 $mg/m^2$ and 25/75 $mg/m^2$ were explored, using a ``3+3'' design.
-The MTD was concluded as 15/75 $mg/m^2$ on the basis of data from 30 patients.
-However, based on these results and other preliminary efficacy data, it was hypothesized that there could be a series of dose combinations which are tolerable and efficacious in prostate cancer.

 The manuscript is organized as follows.
-In Section \ref{sc_motivating_example}, we review the the cisplatin-cabazitaxel (CisCab) trial, which serves as motivating example for this work.
-Section \ref{sc_method} describes the proposed dose-toxicity and dose-efficacy models for stage I and stage II, respectively.
-In Section \ref{sc_simulation_study}, we apply this methodology to the context of the CisCab trial and present a series of simulated results that evaluate the operating characteristics of the design.
-We conclude in Section \ref{sc_discussion} with a discussion of possible extensions of the proposed methodology.
+In Section \ref{sc_motivating_example}, we review the cisplatin-cabazitaxel trial, which serves as motivating example for the present work, as well as the proposed marginal dose-toxicity and dose-efficacy models to fit the trial.
+In Section \ref{sc_trial_design}, we introduce the proposed dose-finding algorithm for stages I and II, whereas in Section \ref{sc_simulation_study} we present a simulation study to evaluate the operating characteristics of the design, with focus on stage II.
+We provide concluding remarks in Section \ref{sc_discussion}.